-- (1) The Executive Authority must make regulations concerning the allocation and use of any funds provided by the Legislature to political parties or to Members of the Legislature. - (2) Before making regulations in terms of subsection (1), the Executive Authority must consult with the political parties. - (3) The regulations must - - (a) regulate the allocation of funds in an equitable manner; - (b) specify the purposes for which funds may be used; - (c) provide for the prompt payment of funds into a bank account; - (d) stipulate the responsibilities of the Members of the Legislature and political parties to account for allocated funds; - (e) establish a procedure according to which Members of the Legislature and political parties account for the use of funds; - (f) prescribe a format for financial statements for accounting for the use of funds; - (g) require political parties to submit audited financial statements in the prescribed format to the Accounting Officer; - (h) provide for the recovery of funds spent irregularly; and - (i) establish a dispute resolution procedure. - (4) The regulations must authorise the Accounting Officer to withhold funds allocated to a political party or a Member of the Legislature - - (a) until the Accounting Officer receives - - (i) adequate information concerning the ability of the political party or Member to manage and account for the funds; - (ii) any outstanding audit reports on the use of the Legislature funds by the political party or Member; and - (iii) any other information reasonably necessary to confirm that the political party or Member is entitled to the funds; and
+- (1) Each political party must be provided with financial and administrative assistance in proportion to its representation to enable it and its leader in the Legislature to perform their functions in the Legislature effectively. - (2) The Executive Authority must make regulations concerning the allocation and use of any funds provided by the Legislature to political parties or to Members of the Legislature. - (3) Before making regulations in terms of subsection (2), the Executive Authority must consult with the political parties. - (4) The regulations must- - (a) regulate the allocation of funds in an equitable manner, - (b) specify the purposes for which funds may be used; - (c) provide for the prompt payment of funds into a bank account; - (d) stipulate the responsibilities of the Members of the Legislature and political parties to account for allocated funds; - (e) establish a procedure according to which Members of the Legislature and political parties account for the use of funds; - (f) prescribe a format for financial statements for accounting for the use of funds; - (g) require political parties to submit audited financial statements in the prescribed format to the Accounting Officer; - (h) provide for the recovery of funds spent irregularly; and - (i) establish a dispute resolution procedure. - (5) The regulations must authorise the Accounting Officer to withhold funds allocated to a political party or a Member of the Legislature- - (a) until the Accounting Officer receives- - (i) adequate information concerning the ability of the political party or Member to manage and account for the funds; - (ii) any outstanding audit reports on the use of the Legislature funds by the political party or Member; and - (iii) any other information reasonably necessary to confirm that the political party or Member is entitled to the funds: and - (b) in instances of a qualified audit report in respect of such funding, until adequate measures are put in place to rectify the qualification.